MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/apply-filter.md

 ## Get filter available elements

-To apply filters in the dossier, client may need to get the list of available attribute elements of the filters or selectors.
+To apply filters in the dossier, the client may need to get the list of available attribute elements of the filters or selectors.
 You can use the `MstrDossier.getFilterAvailableElements()` function in the Embedding SDK to retrieve the available attribute elements of the filters or selectors.

 | `getFilterAvailableElements()` |                                                          |
 | ------------------------------ | -------------------------------------------------------- |